EPCCed/2026-03-02-Fortran-intro/_episodes/19-intrinsic-functions.md

 ```
 The command should be a string.
 The `wait` argument tells the routine to
 return only when the command has finishing executing.
-The `iexit` gives the return value of the command.
+The `iexit` argument gives the return value of the command.
 The `icmd` argument returns a positive value if the command fails to execute
 (e.g., the command was not found), or negative if execution is not supported,
 or zero on successful execution.
 An informative message should be returned in